-The global financial crisis exposed serious weaknesses in the design of the current economic governance framework in the European Monetary Union (EMU).
-The weak and in practice unenforceable fiscal rules laid down in the

-Stability and Growth Pact did not prevent some of the Member Countries from being tempted to free-load by exploiting common credibility.
-Knowing that the entire union will bear the burden of their decisions, they can use private information about the condition of their economies to run excessive debts.
-With the backing of the more disciplined countries, the undisciplined put themselves at the edge of bankruptcy - and the EMU at the edge of a precipice.
+The global financial crisis has revealed serious weaknesses in the design of the current economic governance framework in the European Monetary Union (EMU).
+The weak and in practice unenforceable fiscal rules laid down in the Stability and Growth Pact did not prevent some of the Member Countries from being tempted to free-load by exploiting common credibility.
+Knowing that the entire Union will share in the burden of their decisions, they can use private information about the condition of their economies to run excessive debts.
+With the backing of more disciplined countries, the undisciplined put themselves at the edge of bankruptcy - and the EMU at the edge of a precipice.

-This paper addresses these problems and following the theory of delegation, applies a formal principal-multi agent model that provides a useful parable for the current situation in the EMU.
+This paper addresses these problems and, following the theory of delegation, applies a formal principal-multi agent model that provides a useful parable for the current situation in the EMU.

-The possibility of reforming the EU governance with indications stemming from the principal-agent approach has been addressed in a number of political economy articles.
+The possibility of reforming EU governance with suggestions stemming from the principal-agent approach has been addressed in a number of political economy articles.
 According to Hodson (2009), limited progress by some member states in achieving fiscal discipline is due to tensions within the collective principal and the weakness of ex-post sanctions.
-Promoting alignment of interests between the principal and the agents, as well as encouraging firealarm oversight at the member-state level could be a solution to the problem of moral hazard.
-Schuknecht (2004) finds that the self-enforceability of fiscal rules could be achieved with monitoring the public and markets.
-Moreover, fiscal rules need to be complex and sophisticated enough to find political support while retaining a necessary level of simplicity and clarity.
+Promoting alignment of interests between the principal and the agents, as well as encouraging fire-alarm oversight at the member-state level could be a solution to the problem of moral hazard.
+Schuknecht (2004) finds that selfenforceability of fiscal rules could be achieved with monitoring the public and markets.
+Moreover, fiscal rules need to be devised to find political support while retaining simplicity and clarity.
 Escape clauses from the simple 3% deficit threshold are in line with these findings, ensure fine-tuning and implementation of the entire mechanism.

-Following the theory of delegation, we apply a more formal approach to the problem and build a principal-multi agent model, where monetary union authorities act as a collective principal that designs contracts for each of two agents that reflect Europe's current "North" and "South".
+Following the theory of delegation, we apply a more formal approach to the problem and build a principal-multi agent model (for an alternative see Schelkle (2005), where monetary union authorities act as a collective principal that designs contracts for each of two agents that reflect Europe's current "North" and "South" (we adopt this terminology purely for illustrative purposes, and without normative judgements about the effects of geographic location on economic behaviour).
 Once the contract offered by the principal has been signed, the agents cannot breach it.
 After signing the contracts, the agents observe current economic market conditions, which are independently distributed among them, and use them as their private information when deciding on the effort they would exert.
-Since countries are affected by each-other policies in the form of spill-overs, at this stage they play a game, whose results will be crucial for the fiscal consolidation effort they perform.
+Since countries are affected by each others policies in the form of spill-overs, at this stage they play a game, whose results will be crucial for the fiscal consolidation effort they perform.